OpenClaw Does Everything. You Still Have to Type.

 | Speech-to-text (Parakeet V3) | Apple Neural Engine | ✓ Nothing |

-| Transform (prompts/default.md) | Your Mac (local AI) | ✓ Nothing |
+| Transform (prompts/default.md) | Your Mac (Gemma 4, local) | ✓ Nothing |

-| Agent execution | Your server / machine | Depends on what the agent does |
+| OpenClaw agent execution | Your Mac | Depends on the task (sends messages to WhatsApp, Slack, etc.) |

 Get Started